mook/hippie/readme.md

 hippie
 =======

-This is an Instant protocol implementation for HipChat.
+This is an Instantbird/Thunderbird protocol implementation for HipChat.

 Licensed under MPL2.